 In this video, we are going to meet the issue task here, have a quick overview, and then we're actually gonna have the fun part here.
 We're gonna have an example prompt, and actually go through an issue and brainstorm an outline.
 But first off, quick intro here, what do we need to do?
 Well, we need to, of course, read the directions, and the directions will always ask you to agree or disagree.
-Show Transcript
+Read full transcript

 And support your position.
 Sometimes they will give you extra information, and it's important for you to read the extra information.
 However, at the end of the day, you will always be focused on these two things.
 So definitely, read the extra info, but know that agree/disagree is the gist of the issue task.